hippyhippoyah/RagChatbotFactory/README.md

 ## Setup

 1. Clone the repository: `git clone https://github.com/your-repo/rag-response-generator.git`
+2. Create private ECR repositories rag-res-data-gen, and `rag-res-gen`
-2. cd into data lambda and run ```make docker/push TAG=dev
+3. cd into data lambda and run `make docker/push TAG=dev`
-3. cd into rag lambda and run ```make docker/push TAG=dev
+4. cd into rag lambda and run `make docker/push TAG=dev`
-4. return to root directory and run (may have to login to terraform before) ```terraform apply
+5. return to root directory and run (may have to login to terraform before) `terraform apply`

-5. Test bot with data
+## Issues
+Any issues are likely do to the Prerequisites setup.

 ## Contributing

 Contributions are welcome!
 Please fork with your contribution!

+## It is still a WIP (sorry this readme might not be the best)